tractor/tractor-website/PNT-tutorial.md

 Once a number of training tracts have been identified and the corresponding test sessions and seed points are known, they can be put into a design file for use with the `pnt-train` script.
 The design file (say "training.yaml") will look something like the following:

     TractName: genu
-    SessionList: [ /data/trainingsubject1,
-                   /data/trainingsubject2 ]
+    Session: [ /data/trainingsubject1, /data/trainingsubject2 ]
-    SeedPointList: [ 41, 38, 23,
-                     39, 41, 22 ]
-    PointType: R
+    Seed: [ "41,38,23", "39,41,22" ]
     DatasetName: training

-The `SeedPointList` is represented as the x component of session 1, then the y component of session 1, then the z component of session 1, followed by the x component of session 2, and so on.
-Arranging the numbers in lines of three, as above, makes things clearer.
-This design will therefore involve seeding at location 41,38,23 in the session rooted at /data/trainingsubject1, and at 39,41,22 in /data/trainingsubject2.
+This design will involve seeding at voxel location 41,38,23 in the session rooted at /data/trainingsubject1, and at 39,41,22 in /data/trainingsubject2.

 **Note**: We use only two training tracts to keep the example short, but in practice two is too few.
 The exact number of training tracts required is hard to estimate.
 Five may be sufficient in some cases, but more is better, and ten or more may well be needed to capture the variability most effectively.

 Training the model is then a matter of running the commands

-    tractor -c training.yaml pnt-data
+    plough -C training.yaml pnt-data %Session %Seed
     tractor -c training.yaml pnt-train

 This will create a file called "training_model.Rdata", which represents the trained model.
-This name is always based on the `DatasetName` specified in your design file.
+This name is always based on the "DatasetName" specified in your design file.

 With the reference tract and model in place, we can move on to segmenting the genu in novel brain data.
 Note that the reference and model are reusable between studies, as long as the reference continues to represent the tract required and the training tracts cover a suitable range of acceptable tract trajectories.